adl5423/shrimpl-language/README.md

 * Syntax: `class Name:` followed by indented method definitions.
 * Methods: `methodName(params): expression`.
-* Methods do not have access to `self` or instance data; they are purely static.
+* Methods have no `self` and act like static helpers.

 Usage: